Make Sure Your Money Doesn’t Die Before You Do!

 The findings: If you adjust your withdrawals for inflation and maintain a portfolio of 75% stocks and 25% bonds, your initial withdrawals should be 4% to 5%.
 The 4% initial withdrawal had a 98% success rate; at 5%, the success rate fell to 83%.

 If you forgo inflation raises when the markets are hard hit, your odds of success increase considerably.
 “Be flexible when times are particularly good or particularly bad,” says Jonathan Guyton, a Minneapolis-based financial planner.
 And take your withdrawals from your winning investments, not your losers.

-If you really want your portfolio to last forever, consider withdrawing a fixed percentage of your portfolio each year, rather than starting with a percentage and increasing that amount by the inflation rate each year.
-Be prepared to make some big adjustments, though.
+If you want your portfolio to last forever, consider withdrawing a fixed percentage of your portfolio each year, rather than starting with a percentage and increasing that amount by the inflation rate each year.
+Be prepared to make some significant adjustments, though.
 Suppose you had used this strategy and started with $100,000 invested in the S&P 500 in 1995.
 Your income would have varied from $416 a month at the outset to $1,096 a month in 2000.
 This year: $769.

-An immediate annuity is fairly simple: you give the annuity company a chunk of money, and it guarantees payments that last your lifetime.
+An immediate annuity is relatively simple: you give the annuity company a chunk of money, and it guarantees payments that last your lifetime.
 You can also get payouts based on the lifetime of you and your spouse—or for a certain number of years.

-Annuities can sometimes offer decent payouts, because the money from people who die in two years subsidizes the people who live to be 110.
+Annuities can sometimes offer decent payouts because the money from people who die in two years subsidizes the people who live to be 110.

 A 65-year-old man who invests $100,000 in an immediate annuity could get a lifetime income of $662 a month, according to ImmediateAnnuities.com.
 For a 65-year-old couple, the payment falls to $573.